(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-Other factors, such as genetics, bacterial or fungal infections, food allergies, and abnormalities of the immune system, may be responsible.
+Other factors, such as genetics, chronic stress or anxiety, overuse of antibiotics, bacterial or fungal infections, food sensitivties or intolerance, and abnormalities of the immune system, may be responsible.
 Most commonly in dogs, IBD is "idiopathic" (cause unknown).

 Note that inflammatory bowel disease is NOT the same as irritable bowel syndrome (although the two are often incorrectly referred to as one and the same).
 Irritable bowel syndrome is extremely rare in pets but very common in humans.

 Symptoms of this condition depend on the location of the GI system that is responding to the immune attacks.
 When the stomach and small intestines are involved, vomiting is more common.